datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter2.md

 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:e22e8e58ef
-## 3. Accessor $ and Class
+## Examining variables

-As we have learned in this module, every variable has a class.
-It could be a character, numeric or logical.
+In this module we have learned that every variable has a class.
+For example, the class can be character, numeric or logical.
 The function `class()` can be used to determine the class of an object.

 Here we are going to determine the class of one of the variables in the murders data frame.
-To extract the variables from a data frame we use `$`, referred to as the accessor.
+To extract a variables from a data frame we use `$`, referred to as the accessor.

-If you look to the right, the R-script shows you an example for this.
+In the editor we show an example of how to do this.
 Let`s try it out for ourselves.

 *** =instructions
 Use the accessor `$` to extract the state abbreviations and assign them to the object `a`.
 What is the class of this object?

 *** =hint
 Remember to assign the state abbreviations to the object `a`.